 - Debts: Lenders will consider any outstanding debts you have, such as credit card balances and personal loans, when determining your ability to afford a mortgage.

-- Credit score: A higher credit score may make you a more attractive borrower to lenders, as it demonstrates your creditworthiness and ability to manage debt.
+- Credit score: A sound credit report and high credit score may make you a more attractive borrower to lenders, as it demonstrates your creditworthiness and ability to manage debt.

-- Deposit: A larger down payment can reduce the size of the mortgage loan you need and make it easier to afford mortgage payments.
+- Deposit: A larger down payment can reduce the size of the mortgage loan you need and make it easier to afford mortgage repayments.

 - Interest rate: A lower interest rate means lower monthly repayments, which can make it easier to afford the loan.